 From time to time we have various speakers attend the forum and talk with us about various matters.
 Some recent guests at the peer support group meetings included:

-To find out where and when we meet please click here: Meeting Location Details
+To find out more about where and when we meet, visit: Meeting Location Details